CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 version: "1.0"
 draft: true
 ---
 This section discusses how you can run a Cumulus Production Ready automation, unchanged and unmodified on your own system in your enterprise.
-You can test, learn, and experience using Cumulus Linux driven by best practice Ansible automation, and test drive our officially supported golden standard configurations and architectures by running the production ready automation as-is and unmodified.
+You can test, learn, and experience Cumulus Linux driven by best practice Ansible automation, and test drive our officially supported golden standard configurations and architectures by running the production ready automation as-is and unmodified.

 For more details about how to customize, reuse and adapt these examples of simulation, automation or CI/CD for your own purposes, refer to the {{<link url="Integration-Guide" text="Integration Guide">}}.